 Despite the similarities between the two previous halvings, there is still a lot of speculation of what this 3rd halving will look like.
 Add the current COVID - 19 crisis to the picture and it’s blurrier than ever.

-The 3rd halving and what will happen for the future
+Bitcoin halving 2020 and what will happen for the future

 Most of the world’s Bitcoin mining is in China.
 Therefore, the coronavirus impact on the Chinese economy may be a cause for concern for the mining industry as well.
 For now, it doesn’t seem to be an issue.
 Looking at the Bitcoin hash rate indicates we hit an all-time high this week.
 Bitcoin hash rate is the computing power needed to confirm all transactions on the blockchain and is a strong indication of network health.
 Seeing as the hash rate is at an all-time high now hints at the fact that miners are still going strong in China and are not affected by corona.
 We can conclude that miners will likely keep operating after the halving and making good profits.

 These are great signs for a positive outcome following the event and if you are judging Bitcoin’s behavior from the past two events, it will likely have some sort of bullish outcome, albeit perhaps not as dramatic as in the past